Learn to Hunt

-Foster said statistics suggest that in the next 20 years, about 50 percent of development will be redevelopment.
-“That gives us a second chance to do it right,” she said.
+Foster says statistics suggest that in the next 20 years, about 50 percent of development will be redevelopment.
+“That gives us a second chance to do it right,” she says.

 “It’s been really popular.
-They really love that program,” said Foster of residents.
+They really love that program,” says Foster of residents.
 “People see this as not only necessary, but their responsibility as a good neighbor.”

 While small practices like these may not prevent a catastrophic flood like in 1993 or 2008, it can help on a day-to-day basis and reduce localized flooding.
 Mayor John Lundell installed a pervious driveway at his home, and monitoring done there by the University of Iowa has shown that it’s reducing peak stormwater flows.
 In the last year, the driveway hasn’t discharged any water via its overflow tile to the storm sewer, soaking in all runoff.